adamdecaf/docs/docs/faq/technology.md

 Moov uses the latest production level technologies to write and manage software.
-We believe in supporting Open Source and using the best tool for the task.
+We believe in supporting open source and using the best tool for the task.

 ## Operating System